III - THE INTERVIEWS

 Although psi doesn’t specify what kind of reality it is set in, it is more or less navigating the “level three parallel universes,” the ones which most intuitively correspond to the kind of questions the film raises: Do decisions branch out the future?
 What alternate lives could result from different decisions?
 Could all possible lives happen in parallel worlds?

 In 1957, Hugh Everett, a theoretical physicist at Princeton, tried to resolve the issue of quantum randomness and his theory was popularly illustrated by Erwin Schrödinger’s cat experiment: a cat is put in a box along with a contraption that would be randomly triggered by a quantum event that may or may not happen, but, if it does, will kill the cat.
 As such, the exact time of death is unpredictable and random, and so as long as the box remains closed, there are chances of finding a dead or live cat.
 The experiment meant to suggest that quantum mechanics describes the simultaneous and contradictory existence of both: the two possible states of the cat are in fact real, in a state of “superposition,” the probabilities of which are described by a "wavefunction."
 Both states remain like this until a scientist opens the box to see the result and in doing so, he commits one state to actuality.
 This event is called the “collapse of the wavefunction,” and is a good illustration of what is widely known as the “observer effect,” i.e. that a conscious observer will affect the nature of reality.
 Everett tried to explain the paradox by postulating that both outcomes actually happen, each in a different universe: while in our world the scientist observes a dead cat, there is another world which is identical to the first up until that moment where the scientist observes a live cat, and crucially, each world is entirely deterministic.
-His theory, now known as the “many-worlds interpretation,” ranks among one of the main interpretations of quantum physics.
+His theory, now known as the “many-worlds interpretation,” ranks as one of the main interpretations of quantum physics to this day - and importantly here, it's the one that Tegmark would put his money on.

 As you can imagine, there were so many questions I wanted clarification for and so I tried to pick Tegmark’s brain from different angles.
-And yet despite my attempt to limit the scope of our 1-hour conversation, there are still parts of that conversation that have left me with more questions than answers.
-For instance, the many worlds interpretation left me doubting what I thought true about the very concept of determinism.
+And yet despite my attempt to limit the scope of our 1-hour conversation, there are still parts of his answers that left me with more questions.
+For instance, the many worlds interpretation made me question what I thought true about the very concept of determinism.
 Everett’s goal was to provide an account of quantum physics which restored determinism to each individual world.
 So, if in world A I decide to marry my fiancée and in world B I decide to leave her, despite the appearance that at time T right before the decision I could have gone in two different directions, I was determined to do what I did in world A and determined to do what I did in world B. But how can two worlds, having up until T two identical histories and laws of nature, yield then two different outcomes and yet still be deterministically caused?
 Doesn’t this completely contradict the whole concept of deterministic causality?
 I’m sure there’s a simple answer, perhaps even I’m just misunderstanding something basic about the many world theory, but I left Tegmark’s office scratching my head.

 This issue led me to a further concern about personal identity: if we are to believe then that there are an infinite number of parallel universes in which you are at all times deciding contradictory things (leaving/staying, fighting/fleeing, lying/telling the truth, etc.) and thus being many different conceivable beings (a painter, a policeman, a serial killer, a victim, etc. - although the probability of each is more or less high), then how can we even say that they are all alternative versions of “you”?
 Isn’t there a point where the lump of matter that is “you” in this world is rearranged in such a way that it is no longer “you” in another?
 Or is one atom a big-enough difference to say it's not "you" anymore?